 Finding a balance between facilitating artistic expression and creating a safe and welcoming community for a broad group of users is challenging.
 Everyone has a right to an opinion about what images are beautiful, intriguing, or inspiring, and there are as many individual interpretations of what content is offensive, inappropriate, or harmful.
 We also recognize that art has a long history of pushing the status quo to challenge social conventions, inspire discussion, and spark change.

 When deciding on our community guidelines for Midjourney, we considered many factors.
 As a new and rapidly developing technology, it is important to consider how the broader public will perceive and be introduced to this technology.
 Midjourney is a more participatory image-making tool than a paintbrush or pencil.
 The Midjourney team does not wish to participate in creating pornographic, offensive, or harmful images.
 Most important, however, was our desire to create a welcoming and inclusive community for all users.
 To that end, we have established guidelines prohibiting certain behaviors and language on our platform.
-One aspect of these guidelines is banning words and phrases that have been used in harmful or offensive ways toward members of our community.

 Users who repeatedly violate the terms of service may be warned by a community moderator, given a time-out from accessing the bot, or be blocked from the service.